tripzilch/tripzilch.github.io/articles/probability.md

 [`R() * R()`](https://randomometer.netlify.app/?lo=0&hi=1&bins=150&code=return+R%28%29*R%28%29)

-This probability distribution is still steeper than say, `min(R(), R()`, but not quite as steep as `R()**2`.
-Also note that unlike the previous it does have a probability of 0 at one.
+This probability distribution is still steeper than say, `min(R(), R())`, but not quite as steep as `R()**2`.
+Also note that unlike the previous it does have 0 probability at one.
 When I need a steep distribution, this is the one I usually reach for.

 ## Experiment!